michaelandrefraniatte/michaelandrefraniatte/README.md

 • Restriction: Author has the right at any time to withdraw his consent to anyone and to ask additional requirement without limit.

-• Concern: Author's work may not be used for private or commercial purpose without the requirements and consents.
+• Concern: Publishing of author may not be used for private or commercial purpose without the requirements and consents.

 • Odd: Owning or obtaining author's works is a serious mistake not to be made without the requirements and consents.